 Teaching nutrition is not the flashiest or most interesting subject but it can have a significant impact on our children.
 Our nutrition can affect us in many ways including mood, health, illness, energy level, and much more.
 Yet, many people are unaware of the reach of nutrition.
 But by starting an open discussion on nutrition at a young age, we can prepare kids to make good decisions for their own nutrition.

 While Shakespeare might seem like an ancient writer to some, his writings are still studied today because of their impact on modern culture.
 You’d be amazed to see how much of our vocabulary and quirky sayings stem from the Bard’s word-smithing.
 The challenge is that studying Shakespeare isn’t for the faint of heart.
 The words, ideas, and situations aren’t simple to follow, and that can discourage a student of any age.

-The bloggers of the iHomeschool Network have teamed up to create fun and original unit studies on fascinating people who were born in February.
+The bloggers of the iHomeschool Network have teamed up to create fun and original unit studies on fascinating people who were born in March.
 This project has been going on for several years, so you can see both new studies and ones created in previous years!